This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 The honest answer is: We don’t know.
 Integrative medicine specialist Naoki Umeda, MD, explains.

 Elderberries — the fruit of flowering plants in the Sambucus genus — have been used in food and traditional medicines for thousands of years.
-The berries have to be cooked before they’re consumed.
+The berries must be cooked before they’re consumed.
 They’re toxic when eaten raw, and can cause diarrhea, nausea and vomiting.

+What does elderberry taste like?
 Once cooked, elderberries have a tart, earthy flavor that pairs well with sweet fruits, citrus fruits and honey.
-They’re used to make jams, jellies and wines.
-Some dry them and add them to baked goods for an extra zing or pop of color.
+They’re used to make jams, jellies, wines and more.
+Some people dry them and add them to baked goods for extra zing and a pop of color.

 Advertisement

-The best evidence we have that elderberries have healing properties comes from personal experiences, or anecdotally, not controlled experiments.
+The best evidence we have that elderberries have healing properties comes from personal experiences, not controlled experiments.
 They’ve been used for thousands of years, and many people swear by them.

 That’s a good reason to do more research.
 But it’s not enough for providers like Dr. Umeda to recommend elderberry supplements.